 1. Open up the rear webbing loop by threading the webbing end out through the steel tri-glide buckle.
 Loop the webbing through the sling swivel, buckle, stock or what ever attachment point you are using on the rear of your firearm.
 Rethread the webbing through the buckle and do a U-turn to lock it into place.

 2. Open up the front quick adjustment webbing loop and remove the steel tri-glide from the webbing.
 Loop the webbing trough your front sling swivel or buckle, reattach the steel tri-glide and loop the webbing around the rapid adjustment slider and back through the steel tri-glide.

 3. Try playing around with different adjustment lengths to the front and rear.
 When you’ve found the suitable setting you can then roll and tape the excess webbing ends into neat bundles.
 Or, if you dare, cut and burn them.

-The slings should carry nasty weight as comfortably as possible, feature forward-pull-to-lengthen quick-adjustment, fit various mounting hardware and be effective and reliable in ”sub-optimal conditions” (it’s -30 °C, you’re suffering from sleep depravation and wearing thick winter gloves and using NVG’s that mess up your view of anything within arms length).
+The slings should carry heavy weight as comfortably as possible, feature forward-pull-to-lengthen quick-adjustment, fit various mounting hardware and be effective and reliable in ”sub-optimal conditions” (it’s -30 °C, you’re suffering from sleep depravation and wearing thick winter gloves and using NVG’s that mess up your view of anything within arms length).

-After that we continued to design the lighter midweight version for carbines, and the lightweight for SMG:s and such.
 Since these turned out pretty nicely we decided to make these available to the public.
 So, here you go: the Griffin Slings - decently high-speed low-bullshit slings, named after that mythical half-bird half-cat creature for some peculiar reason.